-Additions during the year, of this intangible asset consist of the consideration payable for the acquisition of a franchise right within the automotive business segment of the Organisation to represent a specific international automotive brand in Malta through importation and sale of motor vehicles and spare parts, as well as servicing.
-Amortisation will commence as from the forthcoming financial year when the main activities and sales relating to the franchise will initiate.
+Additions during the preceding year consist of the consideration payable for the acquisition of a franchise right within the automotive business segment of the Organisation to represent a specific automotive international brand in Malta through importation and sale of motor vehicles and spare parts, as well as servicing.
+Amortisation of this intangible asset commenced with effect from the current financial year upon initiation of the main activities and sales relating to the franchise.